 One of the few pulse crops with a wealth of genetic resources is the chickpea.
 In 1967, as part of the All India Coordinated Pulses Improvement Project (AICRP), systematic study on chickpeas was initiated.
-Through the transfer of beneficial genes, the creation of more useful variability, and the reconstitution of genomes through widespread hybridization, the potential for improvement has been realized in breeding varieties for multiple disease resistance, high input management, terminal heat tolerance, and varieties amenable to late planting (mid-December) to popularize rice chickpea sequential cropping in command areas of NWPZ and NEPZ, including rice fellow in northern India.
+Through the transfer of beneficial genes, the creation of more useful variability, and the reconstitution of genomes through widespread hybridization, the potential for improvement has been realized in breeding varieties for multiple disease resistance, high input management, terminal heat tolerance, and varieties amenable to late planting (mid-December) to popularize rice-chickpea sequential cropping in command areas of NWPZ and NEPZ, including rice-fellow in northern India.

 Materials And Methods

 Experiment was conducted at Genetic and Plant Breeding Research Farm of Acharya Narendra Deva University of Agriculture and Technology, Narendra Nagar, Kumarganj, Ayodhya (U.P.) during Rabi season in randomized block design with 35 genotypes along with three checks) GNG 2299 , BG 372 and Pant G 186 replicated thrice.
 The experimental research farm was geographically located at in between 24.470 to 26.56°N latitude and 82.120 to 83.980°E longitude at about 42 km away from district head quarter of Ayodhya and on 113 metres altitude above the mean sea level in the Gangetic Alluvial Plains of Eastern Uttar Pradesh.
 The climate of district Ayodhya is semi-arid with hot summer and cold winter.
-Nearly 80% of the total rainfall is received during the monsoon ( only up to September ) With a few showers in the winter.
-Maximum rains in this area are received from July to the end of September.
+Nearly 80% of the total rainfall is received during the monsoon ( only up to September ) with a few showers in the winter.
+Maximum rains in this area is received from July to the end of September.
 The winter months are usually cool and dry but occasional light showers are also not uncommon.
 All recommended cultural and management practices were followed to raise the healthy crop.
 Five competitive plants were selected randomly in each row for recording the observations on 11 parameters viz. days to 50% flowering, days to maturity, plant height , number of primary branches per plant , number of secondary branches per plant , number of pods per plant , number of seeds per pod , 100 seed weight , biological yield per plant , harvest index and seed yield per plant.
 The recorded data were analysed as suggested by Panse and Sukhatme (1954) for analysis of variance.
 The genotypic and phenotypic coefficient of variance was calculated as per the formula suggested by Burton (1952) and Johnson et al., (1995) for heritability and genetic advance.

 Table 1.
 Chickpea genotypes used in the studies carried out for the layout